 As an Amazon Associate, I earn from qualifying purchases.
 Without Any Extra Cost to You.

-This bat features an updated design with a high-tech new knob to create flawless contact with an optimized barrel design.
-This baseball bat is perfect for players who want a pure swing without any unwanted vibrations from traditional bats.
+So, perfect for those players who want a pure swing without any unwanted vibrations from traditional bats.

 - One-piece alloy construction helps give you a clean, consistent swing with the traditional feel of wood.

 - The AV2 knob has an upgraded harmonic dampening system for a better feel and less vibration.

 - The newer, more responsive barrel design of the CAT7 bat creates a larger sweet spot for better hitting.

 - Heavyweight aluminum alloy construction provides increased strength and a higher response rate.

 - You might hear a less pop sound compare to other models.